bsharpe/light_service_object/README.md

 - the last thing evaluated will be returned as the result `number + 10`
 - one side note: all parameters are immutable by default

+### Why is it Light?

+It really is just a plain-old-ruby-object (PORO) with `Dry::Initializer` throw in with some syntax grease, and returns a `Dry::Monads::Result` -- that's it.

 ## Contributing